ml-cube/ml3-platform-docs/md-docs/user_guide/data.md

 #### Reference

-As mentioned before, to historical data belong to both training and old data, but it is important distinguish them.
 The [Monitoring] module requires the definition of a Reference dataset representing training, validation and test data.
+As mentioned before, historical data belong to both training and old data, but it is important distinguish them.
-The reference data is initially loaded as historical data and then marked as reference data by providing the timestamp interval.
+Therefore, the reference data is initially loaded as historical data and then marked as reference data by providing the timestamp interval.

+To provide sufficient statistical reliability, reference data must include at least 300 samples.
+This requirement also applies to the reference of each [Segment], if the task involves any.

-It is worth mentioning that also RAG Tasks can have reference data even if they do not have a proper training dataset.
+It is worth mentioning that also RAG Tasks can have reference data, even if they do not have a proper training dataset.
 Indeed, reference data are used by the Monitoring module to initialize drift detection algorithms, therefore, the reference data definition is a mandatory step to enable this feature.
 For RAG Tasks, reference data can be used to indicate the type of data expected in production.

-!!! warning
-    There is only one limitation to upload historical data: the __production boundary__.
-    Model data reference defines a rigid boundary separating historical and production data.
-    This boundary is defined as the last sample timestamp of the reference data.
-    After the model data reference is defined, it is no longer possible to upload historical data that are more recent than that date.
-    Indeed, data with sample timestamps higher than the production boundary are considered production data and no longer historical.

 ??? code-block "SDK Example"